-Thesis: Interpreting technical images using novel non-invasive techniques for the investigation of paintings by Édouard Manet from the Courtauld Gallery
+Thesis: The contribution of reflectance imaging spectroscopy and macro X-ray fluorescence spectroscopy to the investigation of paintings by Édouard Manet from the Courtauld Gallery

 Supervised by Prof. Aviva Burnstock

 - Courtauld Scholarship 2020/2021 (Rosamond D. Harley Scholarship);